Last reviewed: October 30, 2025

 By design, smart components are made to be customized to your own sites even if some can somehow be generic, they will still rely on being rendered on the website consuming your content.
 Because of that, they need to be configured and developed on your website.

-Note: We don’t offer a standard integration for using Smart Components with WordPress.
-An advanced WordPress developer can be able to customize its WordPress site to expose Smart Components to Content Publisher but this will require custom WordPress development to integrate the Smart Components API.
+Smart Components are not yet supported in WordPress.
+An advanced WordPress developer may be able to customize its WordPress site to expose Smart Components to Content Publisher but this will require custom WordPress development to integrate the Smart Components API.

-Note 3: Smart Components integrate natively with React and can expose this way any configured React Component in a Next.js application.
+Smart Components integrate natively with React and can expose any configured React Component in a Next.js application.
 Other React based systems could work very similarly.

-See configuring Smart Components for more technical information.
+See configuring Smart Components for more details on how to add Smart Components to your website.

 How to use Smart Components